Love is not just a feeling—it’s a spiritual force that shapes who we become and how we treat the world. Love thrives when power struggles fade.

 This suggests that love begins in the heart but is proven through how we treat one another.

-There is one common habit rooted in insecurity, jealousy, or a desire for social power that exists which is actually forbidden because it directly harms our soul, the community, and the possibility of unity, which is at the heart of Bahá’í.
+There is one common habit that people tend to fall into, it's rooted in insecurity, jealousy, or a desire for social power that exists, which is actually forbidden because it directly harms our soul, the community, and the possibility of unity.
 It quietly undermines trust, creates suspicion, and fractures relationships even when it seems small or “just venting.”

 “Backbiting quencheth the light of the heart, and extinguisheth the life of the soul."
 Baha'i